-WCI is the next step in that fight.
+WCI is the next step in that mission.

-We are a nonprofit that leverages the power of artificial intelligence and legal technology to uncover wrongful convictions—especially those rooted in faulty or junk science.
-We scan and digitize court records using secure OCR systems and apply advanced machine learning to flag cases where unreliable forensic testimony, procedural error, or scientific misconduct may have influenced the outcome.
+Currently in development, WCI is envisioned as a nonprofit organization that will harness artificial intelligence and advanced legal technology to identify and challenge wrongful convictions—particularly those rooted in faulty or discredited science.
+Using secure OCR systems, the project will digitize court records and apply sophisticated machine learning models to detect cases involving unreliable forensic testimony, or scientific misconduct.

-WCI is building the future of legal advocacy—where data empowers the defenseless, and forgotten files are turned into tools for freedom.
+WCI aims to build the future of legal advocacy—where data empowers the vulnerable, and forgotten case files become tools for freedom.

 Join us in reexamining the evidence.
 Reimagine what justice can be.